ignornce/Interpretibality-Of-DL/papers that are connected.md

   + **SEMI SUPERVISED LAERNING**  Random Matrix Analysis to Balance between Supervised and Unsupervised Learning under the Low Density Separation Assumptioncan be used in mnist-1d again
 ### Understanding NNs via Random matrix theory:
 + DEEP NEURAL NETWORKS AS GAUSSIAN PROCESSES
+### Theory on Universiality  of GMM
++ Classification of Heavy-tailed Features in High Dimensions: a Superstatistical Approach
 #### Footprint improvement
 + RANDOM MATRICES IN SERVICE OF ML FOOTPRINT:
 TERNARY RANDOM FEATURES WITH NO PERFORMANCE LOSS